 Because the diagnosis of PANS/PANDAS is generally not recognized, complete care for the child can require a multi-disciplinary approach with careful medical history and physical examination.
 Your child’s doctor and specialists will need to rule out other conditions that could be causing the symptoms.
 They may order a strep test, urine test and blood work to see if an infection or something else entirely is causing the symptoms.
 Your child might also need to be seen by a behavioral health specialist as part of the evaluation.

-It can be difficult to diagnose PANDAS because not every child has every symptom and there is not a test to do to confirm the diagnosis.
+It can be difficult to diagnose children with PANDAS because not every child has every symptom and there is not a test to do to confirm the diagnosis.
 PANS/PANDAS can be confused with the onset of other mental health conditions and this makes a team evaluation with medical and psychiatric professionals important if there is a question regarding the diagnosis.
 When a child completes this comprehensive evaluation and meets the criteria a clinical diagnosis of PANS/PANDAS can be made.

 Mehalik also suggests that parents seek help immediately from their child’s physician when symptoms are first noted and keep a detailed log of the changes they are seeing in their child.